Xiaofei Lu

 Professional Bio

-Dr. Xiaofei Lu’s research interests are primarily in corpus linguistics, English for Academic Purposes, second language writing, second language acquisition, and computer-assisted language learning.
+Xiaofei Lu’s research interests are primarily in corpus linguistics, English for Academic Purposes, second language writing, second language acquisition, and computer-assisted language learning.
 He has had a longstanding interest in issues related to lexical and syntactic complexity.
 He has made available several computational tools to facilitate their automated analysis, including the L2 Syntactic Complexity Analyzer, the Lexical Complexity Analyzer, and the D-Level Analyzer.
 He has also conducted numerous studies to investigate the relationship of lexical and syntactic complexity to language proficiency, language development, and language production quality as well as the effects of various learner- and task-related factors on this relationship.
 His current research calls for closer attention to the meaning and function dimensions of linguistic complexity and highlights a framework that integrates corpus- and genre-based approaches to academic writing research, teaching, and assessment, with a particular focus on the linguistic realizations of different rhetorical and communicative functions in different genres of academic writing.
-Dr. Lu teaches several courses on corpus linguistics (APLNG 578; APLNG 579) and technology-mediated language learning (APLNG 588; APLNG 589).
-He is the author of Corpus linguistics and second language acquisition: Perspectives, issues, and findings (Routledge, 2023) and Computational methods for corpus annotation and analysis (Springer, 2014) and lead co-editor (with Dr. Berlin Chen) of Computational and corpus approaches to Chinese language learning (Springer, 2019).
+Xiaofei Lu teaches several courses on corpus linguistics (APLNG 578; APLNG 579) and technology-mediated language learning (APLNG 588; APLNG 589).
+He is the author of Corpus linguistics and second language acquisition: Perspectives, issues, and findings (Routledge, 2023) and Computational methods for corpus annotation and analysis (Springer, 2014) and lead co-editor (with Berlin Chen) of Computational and corpus approaches to Chinese language learning (Springer, 2019).

 Select Recent Articles and Book Chapters